A budget travel guide to Copenhagen, Denmark, perfect for backpackers and study abroad students.

 The entrance fee for Church of Our Savior has a student discount available as well, so bring your ID card.

 If you’re looking for an escape from urban life, the Botanical Garden makes for a scenic and peaceful afternoon.

-Meander through the lush outdoor garden filled with stone walkways and a serene, glassy pond.
+Meander through the lush outdoor Botanical Garden filled with stone walkways and a serene, glassy pond.

 Then enter the massive greenhouses to see eccentric flowers and outrageous exotic plants.

-This centrally located, pedestrians-only street is the life and soul of Copenhagen’s Old Town.
+This centrally located, pedestrian-only street is the life and soul of Copenhagen’s Old Town.

-As one of the city’s main shopping areas, this long avenue is home to many popular, high-end stores and traditional local shops.
+As one of the city’s main shopping areas, Strøget is home to many popular, high-end stores and traditional local shops.

 Nyhavn is one of the best things to see in Copenhagen.

 This street is packed with adorable, brightly painted buildings that rest alongside a peaceful canal.

-You may choose to stop in one of the many cafes along the street, or simply stroll around and absorb the colorful energy of the area.
+You may choose to stop in one of the many cafes along the streets of Nyhavn, or simply stroll around and absorb the colorful energy of the area.